gui-zaf/gui-zaf/README.md

-## Sobre Mim
+## About Me

-- 🌐 Um dia serei full stack.
+- 🌐 I aim to become a full-stack developer.
-- 🚀 Apaixonado por tecnologia e inovação.
+- 🚀 Passionate about technology and innovation.
-- 📕 Cursando Desenvolvimento de Software Multiplataforma.
+- 📕 Currently pursuing a degree in Multiplatform Software Development.
-- 🏫 Faculdade de Tecnologia do Estado de São Paulo.
+- 🏫 Attending the Faculty of Technology of the State of São Paulo.

-<h3>Atualmente estou estudando:</h3>
+<h3>Currently studying:</h3>

 [![studies](https://skillicons.dev/icons?i=js,kotlin,swift,git)](https://skillicons.dev)